-Natural, Potential/Susceptible (Existing) Hazard Locations PROBABILITY S EVERITY of Imp pact OVERALL Technological, of Occurrence RISK Human See also Appendix A. Critical Community and (1-16) Hazard Facility Vulnerability Assessment (CCFVA) Impact Infrastructure or Categories , , , , , , , , , , , , , , , , , , , , Impact Economic Impact Underground electric utilities or natural gas pipes are often old and subject to breakage during earthquake or aging materials.
+Natural, Potential/Susceptible (Existing) Hazard Locations PROBABILITY S EVERITY of Im pact OVERALL Technological, Human Hazard Categories in the Town See also Appendix A. Critical Community and Facility Vulnerability Assessment (CCFVA) of Occurrence in 10 Years Injury Essential Services or Infrastructure Impact RISK (1-16) ◆ Underground electric utilities or natural gas pipes are often old and subject to breakage during earthquake or aging materials.
 The Tenneco gas main pipeline runs through Suncook Village, and Liberty gas has a network of pipes providing gas service to the Downtown area.
-FIRE ♦ Several locations around Town are potential not scored not not scored not not Vehicle, sites for explosions and serious fires and not scored scored not scored scored scored Structure, numerous other sites that have the potential for 300100 300100 300100 Arson or prolonged burning.
-They include above ground fuel tanks, high tension power lines, Event(s) manufacturing and industrial businesses, areas away from fire ponds or dry hydrants; vacant Years buildings, foreclosed homes or seasonal buildings; or buildings in densely populated areas.
-See Drought for an agricultural operation list. → The Downtown area, manufactured housing parks, Deerfield Road area, and other high density areas could be subject to conflagration (see Lightning). → Allenstown is home to many industrial activities, mills, excavation, auto repair businesses and other flammable activities.
+FIRE Vehicle, Structure, Arson or Conflagration Event(s) Within Last 5 Years ♦ Several locations around Town are potential sites for explosions and serious fires and numerous other sites that have the potential for prolonged burning.
+They include above ground fuel tanks, high tension power lines, manufacturing and industrial businesses, areas away from fire ponds or dry hydrants; vacant buildings, foreclosed homes or seasonal buildings; or buildings in densely populated areas.
+See Drought for an agricultural operation list. ♦ The Downtown area, manufactured housing parks, Deerfield Road area, and other high density areas could be subject to conflagration (see Lightning). ♦ Allenstown is home to many industrial activities, mills, excavation, auto repair businesses and other flammable activities.
 These are also large employers for the Town.
 School laboratories and facilities could catch fire through occupational event, accident, or arson.
 Other businesses could be vulnerable to fire and may utilize hazardous materials in their work.
-See APPENDIX A for hazardous materials and business lists. ◆ Vehicle fires could occur anywhere, in parking lots, driveways, or roadways.
+See APPENDIX A for hazardous materials and business lists. ♦ Vehicle fires could occur anywhere, in parking lots, driveways, or roadways.
 US 3 from Pembroke to Hooksett and NH 28 from Allenstown to Epsom are highly traveled routes.
 The Allenstown Fire and Rescue responds to crashes regularly along these State highways.
-See also APPENDIX A. ◆ Perhaps the greatest concern for human- started fires is the forested and remote Bear Brook State Park.
-See Lightning and High Wind for other remote area lists.
-HAZARDOUS → Most likely routes of vehicular traffic transport not scored not not scored not not MATERIALS of hazardous materials include Us 3 and NH 28. not scored scored not scored scored scored Haz Mat Other local roads could have serious 300.00 300100 300100 Spills, transportation accidents involving hazardous Brownfields materials. or Trucking → Vulnerable areas for targeted mass evacuation from hazardous materials spills include the entire Downtown area.
-Specific facilities Downtown, and Years throughout the Town, include Allenstown Elementary School, Armand Dupont School, Town Hall, Community Center, Pine Haven Boys Center,
+See also APPENDIX A. ♦ Perhaps the greatest concern for humanstarted fires is the forested and remote Bear Brook State Park.
+See Lightning and High Wind for other remote area lists. not scored not scored not scored not scored HAZARDOUS MATERIALS Haz Mat Spills, Brownfields or Trucking NO Event(s) Within Last 5 Years ◆ Most likely routes of vehicular traffic transport of hazardous materials include Us 3 and NH 28.
+Other local roads could have serious transportation accidents involving hazardous materials. ◆ Vulnerable areas for targeted mass evacuation from hazardous materials spills include the entire Downtown area.
+Specific facilities Downtown, and throughout the Town, include Allenstown Elementary School, Armand Dupont School, Town Hall, Community Center, Pine Haven Boys Center, not scored not scored not scored not scored not scored